Cool front shot of a Rivian R1T Truck

 Price (Starting) $73,000 (eligible for $7,500 tax credit) $61,000 (base model)

-Rivian’s strategy isn’t just about what they build—it’s also about who they’re building with.
-Their partnership with Amazon is particularly noteworthy.
-Amazon, which owns a 20% stake in Rivian, has placed an order for 100,000 electric delivery vans, with a deadline of 2025.
-This deal, worth around $7 billion, highlights Rivian’s strong position in the commercial vehicle sector and provides a steady revenue stream as the company scales up production.
+Rivian's strategy is about who they build with as much as what they build.
+The partnership with Amazon stands out.
+Amazon, which holds a large stake in Rivian, has ordered 100,000 electric delivery vans, to be delivered over the rest of the decade.
+The deal gives Rivian a foothold in the commercial vehicle sector and a steady revenue stream as the company scales up production.

 Commercial Vehicle Segment: Tailored for Business

 The Rivian Commercial Van (RCV) shares many components with the R1 platform but is specifically designed for commercial use.
 It comes in various configurations to meet different operational needs, making it a versatile option for logistics and delivery companies.
-With its impressive range, ample storage, and advanced fleet management services like FleetOS and ADAS, the RCV is poised to be a game-changer in the growing market for sustainable transportation solutions.
+With its range, large cargo volume and fleet-management tools such as FleetOS and ADAS, the RCV is a strong fit for the growing market for electric commercial transport.

-The EV-Global Verdict: Are Rivians the best Electric Trucks going forward?
+The EV-Global Verdict: Are Rivians the best Electric Trucks and Electric SUVs going forward?